* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 8 | United Bible Studies – The Gascoigne Observatory

 United Bible Studies didn’t just take a step forward with this release, they launched into entirely new sonic territory, bidding an emphatic farewell to their folk foreground.
-Defying easy categorisation (as all the best music does), this 36-minute improvisation spends a good five or six of them simply setting the scene for what’s to follow; and what does follow (described more fully in my recent review on Fluid Radio), emerging from hesitant strings, is music as from the dead of night, moving with minimal haste, its sounds only occasionally recognisable in the gloom.
+Defying easy categorisation (as all the best music does), this 36-minute improvisation spends a good five or six of them simply setting the scene for what’s to follow; and what does follow (described more fully in my recent review), emerging from hesitant strings, is music as from the dead of night, moving with minimal haste, its sounds only occasionally recognisable in the gloom.
 That is, until the latter stages of the piece, when more radiant ideas slowly emerge; i described this conclusion as “a vast, coruscating worship” and that was no mere hyperbole, it really is as powerful as that.

 7 | Clouwbeck – From Which the River Rises